Ada-Developers-Academy/C3Projects--AdaCooks/README.md

   - view an alphabetical list of all Recipes
   - view the details of a Recipe, inluding...
     - a link to the User profile of the person who created the Recipe
-    - links to the Ingridient profile for all associated Ingredients
+    - links to the Ingredient profile for all associated Ingredients
 - __Ingredients__
   - view an alphabetical list of all Ingedients
   - view the details of an individual Ingredient, including...